defuse/bqp/blog-source/content/when-is-quantum-key-distribution-worth-using.md

    you'll fall back on that if the QKD gets breached?
 4. Has the code/hardware postprocessing logic for your vendor's device been audited by a competent third-party auditing service?
-5. Has the QKD hardware been audited by a competent team of [quantum hackers](http://www.vad1.com/lab/)?
+5. Has the QKD hardware been audited by a competent third-party team of [quantum hackers](http://www.vad1.com/lab/)?
 6. How quickly will you be able to replace the QKD devices if a physical implementation vulnerability is found in the future?
+Will your QKD supplier give you free replacements when vulnerabilities are found?

 Extra Reading
 --------------